adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	myObj.a;

 When attempting to assign `2` to the `a` property, this is incorrectly allowed.
 The real `Object.create` correctly disallows the assignment.
-This is just *one* of several properties that need careful consideration; `configurable`, `enumerable`, `get` and `set`.
-This is not the only example of unreliable polyfills - there are many more [[3](#ref3)].
+This is just *one* of several properties that need careful consideration &mdash; `configurable`, `enumerable`, `get` and `set` are the others.
+This is not the only example of unreliable polyfills &mdash; there are many more [[3](#ref3)].

 ## 3. Avoid polyfills.
 Use wrappers!

-So as we said earlier, *context* is important but what exactly do we mean by *context*?
-It means to first define what problem we are trying to solve.
-Only then can an appropriate *context-specific* solution be designed and built.
-Let's explore by example.
+Earlier, I briefly mentioned that *context* is important but what exactly do I mean by *context*? *Context* is all about understanding the problem *first*.
+Only then can you work out the solution.
+Let's explore this with two examples.

-### 3.1 Problem: I want to clone an object
+### 3.1 Cloning an object (modern browsers)

-If we want to clone an object, `Object.create` is actually a very useful API to solve this problem as follows:
+If we require the ability to clone an object, *and* it's only required to (progressively) enhance the UI for *modern* browsers, then `Object.create` is a perfect candidate to solve this specific problem.
+See an example implementation below:

 	var lib = {};
 	if(Object.create) {